 Laboratory testing of soils is generally a fundamental element of all geotechnical engineering.

-This section focusses on a limited number of laboratory tests that would typically be performed as part of an investigation to assess liquefaction, cyclic softening of cohesive soils, and shear strength for aspects such as seismic slope stability.
-However, in most cases it is not particularly realistic in a seismically active country to separate a geotechnical site investigation for only seismic engineering purposes from a geotechnical investigation for non-seismic purposes.
-Therefore, some additional tests are mentioned here that would likely be included in an overall geotechnical investigation programme.
+This section focusses on a select number of laboratory tests that would typically be performed as part of an investigation to assess liquefaction; cyclic softening of cohesive soils; settlements; and shear strength for bearing capacity, slope stability and retaining wall design.

-The types of testing required for a particular project may range from a simple moisture content and index property determination, to specialised cyclic/post-cyclic strength testing.
-Because testing can be expensive and time consuming, the geotechnical professional should carefully assess the field investigation data prior to developing the test programme.
+The types of testing required for a particular project may range from a simple moisture content and index property determination, to specialised cyclic/ post-cyclic strength testing.
+The geotechnical professional should assess the field investigation data prior to developing the test programme, in order to carefully identify target sampling depths.